 - Great for foodies and casual dining with friends or family

-Now that I’ve had my first pupuseria experience, I can’t wait to go back and try more!
+Now that I’ve had my first pupuseria experience, I can’t wait to try more!